-Key Type Description name str The human readable name set when created. id slugThe unique ID of the folder.
-Use this when making API requests referring this folder. linked boolIndicates if this folder is linked to an external service. (enterprise edition only) usedSize int The sum of the size of files in this folder.
-(MiB) numFiles int The number of files in this folder. maxSize int The maximum size of this folder.
-(MiB) created date Then date and time when the folder is created.
+Key Type Description name str The human readable name set when created. id slugThe unique ID of the folder. linked boollIndicates if this folder is linked to an external service. (enterprise edition only) numFiles int The number of files in this folder. is_owner boolIndicates if the requested user is the owner of this folder. permission str The requested user's permission for this folder. created date and time when the folder is created.

-2.9.9 Virtual Folder Item Object
+2.9.12 Virtual Folder Invitation Object